blucia0a/Aviso/README.md

 failed execution from the execution harness, it analyzes it for several reasons.
 The first thing the server does is to generate small program plugins called Failure-avoidance State Machines (FSMs).
 The server generates an FSM for each unique ordered pair of events in the RPB.
 An FSM is a dynamically loadable shared library that can be loaded by the runtime.
-FSMs contain code that tries to reorder the pair of events from which it was generated.
+An FSM contains code that tries to reorder the pair of events from which it was generated.
+If the runtime loads an FSM that reorders a pair of events that, if not reordered, would cause a failure, then that FSM successfully avoids that failure.

-The second thing the server does is to build a statistical model that helps decide which sequence of events in different threads is likely to have caused the failure.

--Further Reading-
+The second thing the server does is to build a statistical model that helps decide which pair of events in the RPB is likely to have caused the failure.
+If the server can decide that, then it recommends to the runtime that the FSM corresponding to that pair of events be loaded.
+The server maintains a statistical model of pairs of events that helps determine which pairs' FSMs are worth loading.
+The statistical model tracks properties of RPBs from failed executions as well as properties of RPBs from non-failing portions of executions.
+RPBs from non-failing portions of executions are periodically sampled by the runtime and sent via http to the server.
+The details of the model are omitted here.
+See the Further Reading section below for two references that describe the model in detail (with pictures).
+A key part of the model is that the server tries to decide which FSMs were observed to have been loaded in failing and non-failing executions.
+If an FSM is loaded in a failing run, its pair isn't likely to have caused the failure -- if it had, the FSM would've prevented it.
+IF an FSM is loaded in a non-failing run and its pair caused the failure, then the FSM prevented it.
+The server also considers analytical properties of RPBs from failing and non-failing executions.
+Combining that with direct observation of FSM failure rates helps decide which FSMs to use.

+To summarize the mechanism:

+Runtime runs program.
+Crash happens.
+Runtime sends RPBs to server.
+Server collects RPBs.
+Server builds FSMs from RPBs.
+Server builds statistical model from RPBs.
+Server uses model to decide which FSMs runtime should load.
+Runtime loads RPBs recommended by Server.
+Runtime reports to server which FSMs are loaded when failures occur.

+=Further Reading=
 The algorithms implemented in this system were first described in a "Cooperative Empirical Failure Avoidance for Multithreaded Programs" (http://dl.acm.org/citation.cfm?id=2451121) and later in Chapter 6 of Brandon Lucia's PhD dissertation (https://digital.lib.washington.edu/dspace/bitstream/handle/1773/23483/Lucia_washington_0250E_11953.pdf?sequence=1)